togakangaroo/curriculum/units/10-commandline-versioncontrol/README.md

-#Unit 10 - Version control
+#Unit 10 - Command line & version control

 ##Synopsis
 This unit touches upon the basic CRUD (create, read, update, delete) commands in the terminal.
 It also introduces version control.
 Students will learn how to `clone`, `push`, and `pull` using Git.
 There is no project for this unit.